adaltas/node-nikita/docs/content/guide/local_remote.md

 To create a connection, we use [ssh2-connect](https://github.com/adaltas/node-ssh2-connect).
 The package simplifies the creation of a connection and also provides a few additional configurations.

+## Usage

+Set the `$ssh` property to define the connection.
+Either provide an existing SSH connection or a SSH configuration.

+With the former, the connection won't be closed by Nikita.
+It is your responsibility.

+With the later the connection is managed by Nikita.
+It is created before the execution of the action handler.
+It is then closed once the action and its children finish their execution.

+The `action.ssh` property is always available inside an action.
+It takes two forms, either null or a open connection.

+Unless defined otherwise, the value is cascaded from a parent to its child actions.

+SSH is disabled with the values `null` or `false`.

 ## Configurations